 What features should integrated PT billing and scheduling software have?

-At minimum: one shared patient record, real-time eligibility verification before every visit, authorization tracking visible inside scheduling, automatic visit-to-claim generation, AI claim scrubbing, patient responsibility shown at check-in, no-show fee automation, and unified reporting across schedule and billing.
+At minimum: one shared patient record, real-time eligibility verification before every visit, authorization tracking visible inside scheduling, automatic visit-to-claim generation, AI claim scrubbing, patient responsibility shown at check-in, no-show fee automation, and unified reporting across scheduling and billing.
 Modern platforms in 2026 should also include end-to-end AI prior authorization given CMS's electronic prior authorization mandate.

 How much does integrated PT billing and scheduling software cost?